MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/encrypt-data-with-own-key.md

 1. Create a [new RSA key](https://docs.microsoft.com/azure-stack/user/azure-stack-key-vault-manage-portal#create-a-key), do the following, and then click **Add**.

     > [!NOTE]
-    >
-    > - Only RSA keys are supported.
+    > Only RSA keys are supported.
-    > - You can set up data encryption with an unversioned key or a specific key version.
-For more information, see [About keys versioning](https://docs.microsoft.com/azure/key-vault/about-keys-secrets-and-certificates#objects-identifiers-and-versioning).

     1. Under **Permitted operations**, select the following options: